 - Representing foreign liquidators when the assets of a foreign bankruptcy are located in the United States and advising foreign creditors in U.S. reorganization and liquidation proceedings

 We have frequently represented secured and unsecured creditors, debtors and asset acquirors in bankruptcy cases and non-bankruptcy workouts, and have advised banks, mortgagees, lessors of real and personal property and other creditors in enforcing their rights.
-We have also represented indenture trustees and creditors’ committees, together with institutional and individual creditors’ committee members.
+We have also represented indenture trustees and creditors’ committees, as well as institutional and individual creditors’ committee members.

-Our practice group may often draw upon the resources of other groups in the firm, including the Real Estate, Corporate, Tax, Environmental, Maritime and Litigation Practice Groups.
+Our practice group often draws upon the resources of other groups in the firm, including the Real Estate, Corporate, Tax, Environmental, Maritime and Litigation Practice Groups.

 James Gadsden is a former Chair of the Committee on Trust Indentures and Indenture Trustees of the American Bar Association’s Section on Business Law.
 He has been a speaker at programs sponsored by the Business Bankruptcy Committee and Working Group on Legal Opinions of the Section of Business Law, the New York University School of Continuing Legal Education, the American Bankers Association and the Banking Law Institute and has published numerous articles in the bankruptcy field.

-Aaron R. Calm is a member of the American Bar Association’s Section on Business Law, the American Bankruptcy Institute, and the Turnaround Management Association.
-He has been a speaker at programs sponsored by the Section on Business Law and the Association of Insolvency and Restructuring Advisors, and has published various articles dealing with bankruptcy issues.
+Aaron R. Cahn is a member of the American Bar Association’s Section on Business Law, the American Bankruptcy Institute, and the Turnaround Management Association.
+He has been a speaker at programs sponsored by the Section on Business Law and the Association of Insolvency and Restructuring Advisors and has published various articles dealing with bankruptcy issues.

 Leonardo Trivigno is a member of the New York City Bar Association.
 He has represented both individual and institutional creditors in bankruptcy court.
 He has given presentations and has published various articles concerning bankruptcy issues.